saphir-travel/documentation/content/developer/howtos/website_themes/pages.rst

    * - Attribute
      - Description
    * - data-oe-expression
-     - Video URL
+     - Video URL.
    * - src
-     - Video URL
+     - Video URL.

 Icons
 -----

-By default, the icons library Font Awesome  is included within the Website Builder.
-You can place icons anywhere using the CSS Prefix fa and the icon's name.
+By default, the Font Awesome icons library is included within the Website Builder.
+You can place icons anywhere using the CSS Prefix `fa` and the icon's name.
 Font Awesome is designed to be used with inline elements.
 You can use `<i>` tag for brevity, but using a `<span>` is more semantically correct.

 .. code-block:: xml